 Provide specific examples of similar contracts.
-References should be should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
+References should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
 This form should be duplicated for each reference and any additional information that would be helpful can be attached.

+Reference Contact Information:

+Name of Firm, City, County or Ag ency:

 Address:

 City/State/Zip:

 Contact Name: Title:

 E-Mail Address:

 Telephone: Fax:

 Project Information:

-Name of Contractor Performir ig the work:
+Name of Contractor Performing th e work:

-Name and location of the proje ect:
+Name and location of the project: //

 Nature of the firm's responsibility on the project:

+Project duration: Completion (Anticip pated) Date:

+Size of project: Cost of pro oject:

+Work for which staff was responsi ble: //

+Contract Type:

+The results/deliverables of the proj ect:

 Provide specific examples of similar contracts.
-References should be should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
+References should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
 This form should be duplicated for each reference and any additional information that would be helpful can be attached.

+Reference Contact Information:

-Name of Firm, City, County or Agency: --------------- ------- -------- ------------
+Name of Firm, City, County or Agency:

 Address:

 City/State/Zip:

-Contact Name: Title
+Contact Name: Title:

 E-Mail Address:

 Telephone: Fax:

-Project Information:

-Name of Contractor Pe erforming the work:
+Project Information: Name of Contractor Performing the work:

 Name and location of the project:

-Nature of the firm's responsibility on the project:
+Nature of the firm's responsibility on the proje ect:

+Project duration: Completion n (Anticipated) Date:

+Size of project: ost of project:

+Work for which staff was responsible:

+Contract Type:

+The results/deliverables of the project:

 Provide specific examples of similar contracts.
-References should be should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
+References should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
 This form should be duplicated for each reference and any additional information that would be helpful can be attached.